chrisant996/clink/docs/clink.md

 ##### parser:set_arguments(table1, table2, ...)

-This method sets the parsers positional arguments.
+This method sets the parser's positional arguments.
 Each of the variable number of arguments to the method is a table of potential options for the argument at that position.
+Note that calling this method replaces any existing positional arguments the parser may already have.
+Use **parser:add_arguments()** to append more positional arguments.

 ##### parser:set_flags(flag1, flag2, ...)

 Sets the parser's flags (which can be thought of as position independent arguments).
 Each argument is a string and must start with the expected flag prefix ("-" by default).
+Be aware that calling **set_flags()** will replace the parser's existing flags.
+To add more use **parser:add_flags()**.

 #### Prompt Filtering